fosho0512/fosho_homepage/replit.md

 This is a Korean hospital marketing agency website called "포쇼마케팅" (FOSHO Marketing) that provides specialized marketing services for hospitals and medical practices.
 The application has been restructured for Vercel deployment, featuring a modern React frontend with a comprehensive landing page showcasing services, success stories, and a contact form system.
 The backend uses Vercel serverless functions to handle contact form submissions and API requests.

-**Recent Changes (2025-08-19)**: Restructured entire project for Vercel deployment by moving all necessary files into the client folder, converting Express.js APIs to Vercel serverless functions, and setting up proper build configuration for static site deployment.
+**Recent Changes (2025-08-19)**:
+- Restructured entire project for Vercel deployment by moving all necessary files into the client folder, converting Express.js APIs to Vercel serverless functions, and setting up proper build configuration for static site deployment.
+- **UI Design Enhancement**: Restored vibrant colors, 3D effects, and animations for both Replit preview and Vercel deployment consistency.
+Updated gradient backgrounds, card hover effects, button styles, and color schemes to ensure professional medical marketing appearance across all platforms.

 # User Preferences